ateTams08/ncr-heat-index/README.md

 ## License

-This project is open-source and intended for public use in accordance with the theme of helping the Filipino people.
+This project is open-source and developed for educational and public awareness purposes related to heat risk monitoring, in line with the theme of helping the Filipino people.